Menu

 1) Increasing the Life Expectancy of Inuit People

-Inuit people, who are indigenous people of Canada, have an 11-year shorter life expectancy than the national average.
-Many socio-economic factors contribute to shorter life expectancy; however, the lack of quality health care due to geographical remoteness has proven to be a major reason.
-Generally, the remote northern communities in Canada primarily rely on nurses for healthcare services, with occasional visits of qualified physicians in the regional health centers.
+Generally, the remote northern communities in Canada primarily rely on nurses for healthcare services, with occasional visits from qualified physicians in the regional health centers.
 This arrangement is due to the lack of transportation in those far-fetched areas, making it harder for quick and timely access to qualified medical care.

-One of the successful examples of telemedicine implemented in the region by Eichhorn is InTouch Health.
+One of the successful telemedicine examples implemented in the region by Eichhorn is InTouch Health.
 It relies on technology to provide quick access to qualified physicians and doctors for Intuit people in the Arctic.

 Telemedicine has proven to be life-changing for the Intuit People living in the vast northern wilderness of Canada, allowing them to get qualified healthcare services even in the remotest places.